JayaWinata/Credit-Risk-Prediction/README.md

 - **ID/X Partners** and **Rakamin Academy** for organizing and mentoring the internship program.
 - The lending company for providing the dataset and business context.
 - All collaborating departments and mentors for their guidance and support throughout the project.

----

-For further details, refer to the main notebook: credit_risk_prediction.ipynb